javiercmh/datasci-tools/README.md

 - significance: bool that determines whether to include asterisks to correlations.
 - decimals: int used to round values.

+Returns a pandas.DataFrame with a correlation matrix.

 ### pie(values, labels=None, title='', slices=None, percent_only=False, explode=True, color='white')

 Useful pie plot with matplotlib.
-It has the following parameters:
+It takes the following parameters:

 - values: `list` or `pandas.Series()` of unique values.
 Using `value_counts()` is highly recommended.
 - labels: if `None`, indices of `values` will be used.